 More often than not, those big dreams are life-time ambitions and can’t be achieved in a single day, or a single year.
 However, there will be small steps along the way that will be necessary to make that big dream become a reality.
 Make these your goals.

 For me, my big dream is to publish not just one book, but many books.
 So my goals for the past so many years have been about completing that draft, finish that edit, send out that query.
 But this works for more than just writing.
-One of my personal goals involves weight-loss.
-So toward that end, I’ve found a public fun-run that I want to take part in during October and am working hard to get my fitness up so I can do it.
+One of my personal goals involves weight-loss, but I don’t try to focus on the weight-loss itself — or I would spiral into the depths of depression and would never resurface.
+Instead, I choose a target that will service that long-term goal and work toward it: a fun run, a hula-hoop challenge, that dress I want to buy.
 It’s all about cutting that giant horse-pill into smaller pieces easier to swallow.

 Whatever your goals are, make them public.